 'a decision or action is taken which relates to the provision of service or the performance of a function (or the absence of either) which, it is claimed by the complainant, is not in accordance with the rules, practice, or policy of the University or the generally accepted principles of equity and good administrative practice and which adversely affects the complainant'.

-The University can be subjected to a review by the Office of the Ombudsman, or the Office of the Ombudsman for Children, where an individual makes a compliant to either agency regarding their, or others, treatment by the University.
+The University can be made subject to a review by the Office of the Ombudsman, or the Office of the Ombudsman for Children, where an individual makes a compliant to either agency regarding their own, or others, treatment by the University.

 The Office of the Ombudsman is empowered to examine complaints arising from any action taken by, or on behalf of, the University in the performance of its administrative functions.

 Note: For complaints relating to a 'Minor' see the other tab in this section.